Hexagonal Circular 3-Webs with Reducible Polar Curves of Degree Three: Hexagonal circular 3-webs with M obius symmetries

-Family of parallel lines, the parabolic pencil with circles tangent to a line of the family through the origin, and the family of concentric circles with the center at the origin.
+{\bf D2.\ 2 coplanar parabolic lines and hyperbolic line intersecting them.} Family of parallel lines, the parabolic pencil with circles tangent to a line of the family through the origin, and the family of concentric circles with the center at the origin.
 There is only one M\"obius class of such webs.